snicker02/Catoptron3D/README.md

 the normal calculation in a single render and left only shading terms.
 Guessing at colour, precision and step scale in turn had cost several rounds before that.

+### Blocky static while navigating — the viewport, not the render

+A video of the live viewport shows flat panels covered in hard-edged, axis-aligned blocks at several scales, with black holes, flickering as the camera moves.
+That is not noise and not
+shading: it is the IFS **cell structure landing below one pixel**, so neighbouring pixels sample different cells and classify them differently.

+Measured on one such flame, pixel-to-pixel variation: **8.2 at one ray per pixel, 4.2 at 2x2, 3.0 at 4x4.** It is sampling, and supersampling fixes it.

+The problem was that supersampling only ever applied to **Save** and **Render** — the viewport deliberately draws one ray per pixel, below full resolution, and drops further while dragging.
+That is correct for interactivity and badly misleading for judging an image: the thing on screen looks broken while the saved file is clean, and there was no way to see a good image without explicitly pressing Render.

+**Refine when still** (Quality, on by default) redraws the settled frame at the Export samples count once the view has been still for a moment.
+Any interaction drops straight back to the live path.
+Auto-spin disables it, since the frame is never still.

+If a viewport looks like static, that is the first thing to check — and the second is to press **R** and compare.

 ### Mottled flat faces — ambient occlusion

 Switching shading terms off one at a time on a flat panel: **AO 16.5 to 10.1**, reflections 16.5